 - 1. It is important that the time of reaction in each well is held constant to achieve reproducible results. - 2.
-Pipetting of samples should not extend beyond ten (10) minutes to avoid assay drift.

-- 3. Highly lipemic, hemolyzed or grossly contaminated specimen(s) should not be used. - If more than one (1) plate is used, it is recommended to repeat the dose response curve. - 5.
-The addition of substrate solution initiates a kinetic reaction, which is terminated by the addition of the stop solution.
-Therefore, the substrate and stop solution should be added in the same sequence to eliminate any time-deviation during reaction - 6.
-Plate readers measure vertically.
-Do not touch the bottom of - 7.
-Failure to remove adhering solution adequately in the aspiration or decantation wash step(s) may result in poor replication and spurious results. - 8.
+Pipetting of samples should not extend beyond ten (10) minutes to avoid assay drift. - 3.
+Highly lipemic, hemolyzed or grossly contaminated specimen(s) should not be used. - 4.
+If more than one (1) plate is used, it is recommended to repeat the dose response curve. - 5.
+The addition of signal reagent initiates a kinetic reaction, therefore the signal reagent(s) should be added in the same sequence to eliminate any time-deviation during reaction. - 6.
+Failure to remove adhering solution adequately in the aspiration or decantation wash step(s) may result in poor replication and spurious results. - 7.
 Use components from the same lot.
-No intermixing of reagents from different batches. - 9.
-Patient samples with myoglobin concentrations above 400 ng/ml may be diluted with the zero calibrator or myoglobin free pooled human serum or urine and re-assaved.
-Multiply the value obtained by the dilution factor to obtain the corrected - 10.
+No intermixing of reagents from different batches - 8.
 Accurate and precise pipetting, as well as following the exact time and temperature requirements prescribed are essential.
-Any deviation from Monobind IFU may yield inaccurate results. - 11.
-All applicable national standards, regulations and laws, including, but not limited to, good laboratory procedures, must be strictly followed to ensure compliance and proper device - 12.
-It is important to calibrate all the equipment e.g. Pipettes, Readers, Washers and/or the automated instruments used with this device, and to perform routine preventative - 13.
-Risk Analysis- as required by CE Mark IVD Directive 98/79/EC for this and other devices, made by Monobind, can be requested via email from Monobind@monobind.com.
+Any deviation from Monobind IFU may yield inaccurate results. - 9.
+All applicable national standards, regulations and laws. including, but not limited to, good laboratory procedures, must be strictly followed to ensure compliance and proper device usage. - 10.
+It is important to calibrate all the equipment e.g. Pipettes, Readers, Washers and/or the automated instruments used with this device, and to perform routine preventative maintenance - 11.
+Risk Analysis- as required by CE Mark IVD Directive 98/79/EC - for this and other devices, made by Monobind, can be requested via email from Monobind@monobind.com.